Super 30 Box Office Collection: Day 1 Business Report Of Hrithik Roshan Starrer

 Meanwhile, Netizens Are In Awe Of Super 30

-Many netizens took to micro-blogging site to share their reviews on Super 30 and here's what they have to say..
+Many netizens took to Twitter to share their reviews on Super 30 and here's what they have to say..

 Vinay @Vnawani: "No rating is enough for #Super30.
 A classic master piece portraying true life events of a brilliant mathematician #AnandKumar played by @iHrithik."